AdiBembs/FirstProject/README.md

 The code should be easy to identify, and clean.
 Grammar should be on point.
 Grade will be based on how clean you build your code, and how your code is executed.
+...
+Classes should be named so that you can use the same code in the future with all csv files
+... html/bag example